Concept Comparison Routine (FI)

 We will continue to use this routine for review for the SOL test.
 We already have one in the works for mean, median and mode.
 It is also in the drive attached in another section.
 The students enjoy picking out the likes and unlikes.
 The table breaks it down easily.

-lyoung About 5 years ago
+lyoung Over 5 years ago

 Vocabulary Review